az4r/TAZ/TAZ/README.txt

 ####  HOW TO INSTALL:  ####
 ###########################

-1. Directory "TAZ" should be placed directly in "C:/" location.
+1. Directory "TAZ" should be placed directly in "C:\" location.
 2. Type in your command line (in AutoCAD):
 (load "C:\\TAZ\\_INSTALL.lsp")